groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/list/pdf.en.md

     content: |
       [GroupDocs.Assembly](/assembly/net/) makes it simple to insert data-driven lists into PDF templates.
 Create and customize lists with ease.

-      1. Prepare a PDF template with placeholders for the list.
+      1. Create a template with designated spots for the list (PDF templates are currently unsupported).
       2. Set path to the template.
       3. Retrieve data from supported sources like JSON or XML.
-      4. Save the final document with the embedded list.
+      4. Export the completed document with the list as a PDF file.

     code:
       platform: "net"